-The thousands of people leaving Central America for the United States aren’t abandoning their homes because they want to.
+The thousands of Central Americans leaving for the United States aren’t abandoning their homes because they want to.
 Violence and poverty combine to leave no other option, says Ixchel Palencia, Americas program manager at Heifer International.

-On October 13, a group of 2,000 people left San Pedro Sula, Honduras, headed north toward the United States.
-As the caravan traveled, more Hondurans as well as some Guatemalans, Nicaraguans, Salvadorians and Mexicans joined.
+On October 13, a group of 2,000 people left San Pedro Sula, Honduras, headed north toward the U.S-Mexico border.
+As the migrant caravan traveled, more Hondurans as well as some Guatemalans, Nicaraguans, Salvadorians and Mexicans joined.

 In response to the caravan, President Donald Trump said the U.S. government will cut international aid to the Honduras, Guatemala and El Salvador´s governments, as they have failed to control the illegal migration.

 Reports differ as to the migrant caravan’s current size.
 Many estimate the caravan now numbers 7,000 people; the Honduran government says as some individuals turned back, and the number is now around 5,000.
 According to the government of Suchiate, Mexico, which shares a border with Guatemala, the caravan currently comprises 1,822 men, 1,565 women, 770 boys and 950 girls.

 For Honduran migrants, it is estimated that 60 percent come from the outskirts of large cities and 40 percent from rural areas.

 “Usually, the violence is in the big cities, but you’re seeing it more and more in rural areas,” said Palencia, who is from Tegucigalpa, Honduras’ capital.
 “A lot of it is drug related.
 But some of it is muggings, but they can be very violent.
 They might kill you for a cell phone.”

 Violence, in this case, is one of the consequences of wide-spread poverty.
 More than two-thirds of Hondurans struggle with poverty, and almost half of that group faces extreme poverty.
 Almost half of working age Hondurans are unemployed.